Terms and Conditions of Business

 3.3 Failure To Pay

 Should an account not be settled a reminder will be sent.
 Should it be necessary for further reminders to be sent, administration charges may be incurred.
 After due notice unpaid accounts will be referred to our debt collection agency and further charges, such as for the production of reports, correspondence, court fees, attendance at court and phone calls will be levied in respect of costs incurred in collecting the debt.
-Any cheque or credit/debit card transaction not honoured, or any cash tendered that is found to be counterfeit will result in the account being restored to the original sum with further charges added to cover bank charges and administrative costs together with interest on the principal sum.
+Any credit/debit card transaction not honoured, or any cash tendered that is found to be counterfeit will result in the account being restored to the original sum with further charges added to cover bank charges and administrative costs together with interest on the principal sum.

-Without prejudice to any other right or remedy that it may have, if a Client fails to pay Surrey Hills Equine Veterinary Practice Ltd any sum due under this T&Cs on the due date Surrey Hills Equine Veterinary Practice Ltd may suspend all or part of the Services until payment has been made in full.
+Without prejudice to any other right or remedy, if a client fails to pay any sum due under these Terms and Conditions on the due date, Surrey Hills Equine Veterinary Practice Ltd may suspend all or part of the Services until payment is made in full.

 3.4 Inability To Pay